Skip to product information

 A: They are generally too large for true microsurgery.
 For very fine work, a Halsted Mosquito or specialized micro-hemostats are recommended.

-At Peak Surgical Instruments, your satisfaction is our top priority.
-We offer a straightforward 30-day return policy, allowing you to return items within 30 days of receipt.
+At Peak Surgicals, customer satisfaction and product quality are important to us.
+We offer a straightforward 30-day return policy, allowing eligible items to be returned within 30 days of delivery.

 Eligibility for Returns